AslamThachapalli/foodiee_app/README.md

   </tr>
  </table>

- There are more in the real app.
+ There is more in the real app.
 Feel free to install the app and explore at your own pace.

 ## Attributions